HaitaoMao/Encouraging-Graph-Neural-Network/index.md

 All the information will be updated on the [Slack work space](https://join.slack.com/t/awesomegraphn-brh9601/shared_invite/zt-1fhvrunlz-_ocT4myFMnDcbGhkTVtahQ).
 Feel free to give you valuable suggestion and discussion.
 You can also contact me via email: haitaoma AT msu DOT com.

-I wish to complete this course in two years times, a really long time.
+I wish to complete this course in two years time, a really long time.
 Since I am also a Ph.D. student, I only have some spare time on Saturday for me to take effort for this course.
 Hopefully, I need one week to learn and write the learning material, one week to prepare the slides and record the course.
 It will be cancelled for paper deadlines.

 I will first schedule the first few lecture by myself to find the suitable guidance to prepare the course.Then I think it is good to invite experts in the particular domain to work with me on some topics.
 Voluteer is also welcomed.